 Q:Liver disease refers to any abnormal process that affects the liver.
 True or False?

 Liver disease is a general term that refers to any abnormal process (infection, poisoning, or cancer, for example) that affects liver tissues.
 Without the functions of the liver, the body cannot sustain life.
 When about three quarters of the liver tissue is severely damaged, the liver will begin to fail and the patient may need a liver transplant.

 Q:What is/are the most common cause(s) of chronic liver disease in the U.S?

 Alcohol abuse is common in North America and is responsible for the largest number of people with chronic liver disease (cirrhosis).
 Alcohol can cause liver inflammation (alcoholic hepatitis) and cirrhosis, which results in scarring of the liver.

 Q:What is a main symptom of liver disease?

-Q:The liver is the largest organ inside the body.
+Q:The liver is the largest solid organ inside the body.
 True or False?

-A:True.
-The liver the largest solid organ in the body; it also is considered a gland because, among its many functions, it makes and secretes bile.
+The largest solid organ in the body is the liver.
+It is also considered to be a gland because it makes and secretes bile.

 Q:Besides excessive alcohol intake, what other substances can cause liver disease?